oroinc/documentation/user_guide/access_roles_management.rst

 |

 'Owner' is an important concept as it may influence a user's access rights.
-For example, the 'Lex Shop' account belongs to John who has access to the 'West' office of the 'Acme' company.
+For example, 'Lex Shop' account belongs to John who has access to the 'West' office of the 'Acme' company.
 The company employees have access only to the accounts of the office they work at.
 If Acme decides to transfer John to another office and restricts him access to the 'West' office, employees of the 'West' office will not be able to access 'Lex Shop' any more.

 *Can a particular entity be managed by a user or a business unit or a organization?
-Or may be this is a system entity?*
+Or maybe this is a system entity?*
 You answer these questions by specifying the ``ownership type`` for an entity.
-For example, the **Account** entity ownership type is **User.** So, a customer's account can be 'owned' by a particular user.
+For example, ownership type of **Account** entity is **User.** So, a customer's account can be 'owned' by a particular user.
 The user can access, manage this account and is responsible for it.
 A business unit represents a team of users.
 Decisions about a business unit's fate are taken at the level of the business unit that incorporates the said one or directly at the level of the organization.
 So, it takes at least another business unit to 'own' the business unit.
 And the **Business Unit** entity ownership type is **Business Unit.**

 |